The number of cycles in a random permutation and the number of segregating sites jointly converge to the Brownian sheet: Results

 Korwar and Hollander~\cite{KorwarHollander1973} proved a strong law of large numbers

 as $n\to\infty,$ where $\to_{a.s.}$ denotes almost sure convergence.
-For $t_1=1$ Goncharov~\cite{Goncharov1944} and Shepp and Lloyd~\cite{SheppLloyd1966} proved, using generating functions, the central limit theorem
+In their work the $K(n)$ are distinct observations in a sample of size $n$ from a Dirichlet process and thus coupled in $n$.
+For $t_1=1$ Goncharov~\cite{Goncharov1944} and Shepp and Lloyd~\cite{SheppLloyd1966} proved, using generating functions, the central limit theorem (CLT)

 as $n\to\infty,$ where $\to_d$ denotes convergence in distribution and $N$ is a standard Gaussian random variable.
-This central limit theorem was also shown by Feller~\cite{Feller1945} and R\'{e}nyi~\cite{Renyi1962} via the Lindeberg-Feller central limit theorem, and by Kolchin~\cite{Kolchin1971, Kolchin1986} using a representation with random allocations of particles into cells.
+This CLT was also shown by Feller~\cite{Feller1945} and R\'{e}nyi~\cite{Renyi1962} via the Lindeberg-Feller CLT, and by Kolchin~\cite{Kolchin1971, Kolchin1986} using a representation with random allocations of particles into cells.
 To proceed we need more sophisticated notation, namely for $t\equiv (t_1, t_2)\in [0, 1]^2$ let $K(n, t)$ denote the number of cycles in $\Sigma(\lfloor n^{t_2}\rfloor, t_1)$.
-Hansen~\cite{Hansen1990} proved a functional central limit theorem, namely weak convergence on the Skorokhod space $D[0, 1]$ to the Wiener measure as $n\to\infty$ of the process